mwpb/notes/cs-6120/2-representing-programmes/getting-started-with-bril.md

 The canonical representation is a JSON document.
 This means that we don't have to write a parser because most languages have already implemented a JSON parser.

-Top level is a dictionary.
+Top level is a dictionary it has one key: `functions`.
+The `main` function is the first one to be invoked.
 The `.functions` list defines our functions, which in turn are objects with attributes like `name`, `instrs` and `args`.
 Each `instr` is just an object usually containing an `op` key.
+For precise details see the Bril homepage above.

 So for instance the function